interledger/interledger-rs/examples/README.md

     1. Connector
     2. Settlement Engine
     3. Redis Store

-> Note: In order to run this whole tutorial automatically, you can also run
-> `./settlement_test.sh`

 For ease, you may want to set these environment variables to save you some
 typing: